maldoinc/wireup/docs/pages/integrations/starlette/index.md

 ### Setting Up the Integration

-First, [create an async container](../../container.md) with your injectables:
+First, [create an async container](../../container.md) with your dependencies:

 ```python
 from starlette.applications import Starlette